TaraT1/DevNotes/vault/js.ds&a.md

 well defined computational procedures that take input and produce output

-Properties:
+Properties

 - input - 0 or more externally provided
 - output - 1 or more
 - correctness - every step
-- definiteness
-- finiteness
+- definiteness - finiteness

-Considerations for efficency:
+Considerations for efficiency:

 - time complexity (execution time of an operation)
  - amount of time taken by an algorithm to run as a function of input size